-Coolie Woman: The Odyssey of Indenture (University of Chicago Press, 2013) – In 1903, a young woman sailed from India to Guiana as a “coolie”— the British name for indentured laborers who replaced the newly emancipated slaves on sugar plantations all around the world.
-Pregnant and traveling alone, this woman, like so many of the indentured, disappeared into history.
-Now, in Coolie Woman, her great-granddaughter Gaiutra Bahadur embarks on a journey into the past to find her.
-Traversing three continents and trawling through countless colonial archives, Bahadur excavates not only her great-grandmother’s story but also the repressed history of some quarter of a million other coolie women, shining a light on their complex lives.
+Coolie Woman: The Odyssey of Indenture (University of Chicago Press, 2013) – In 1903, my great-grandmother sailed from India to Guiana as a “coolie”— the British name for indentured laborers who replaced the newly emancipated slaves on sugar plantations all around the world.
+Pregnant and traveling alone, she disappeared, like so many of the indentured, into history.
+In this narrative history, I traverse three continents and trawl through countless colonial archives, seeking to excavate not only my great-grandmother’s story but also the repressed history of some quarter of a million other “coolie” women.

 Nonstop Metropolis (University of California Press, 2016) – Contributor to a literary anthology mapping New York City, edited by Rebecca Solnit and Joshua Jelly-Schapiro.
 My essay, “Of Islands and Other Mothers,” tells the stories of Caribbean immigrant women across Queens and Brooklyn.
 It takes readers to temples and churches, introducing them to seers and the heterodox, and reframes Derek Walcott to ask how gender allows us to bridge islands of difference created by race, religion and histories of bondage in the West Indies and its diaspora in New York.
 The book also includes pieces by Marshall Berman, Garnette Cadogan, Teju Cole, Francisco Goldman, Valeria Luiselli, Margo Jefferson, Suketu Mehta, Sharifa Rhodes-Pitts and others.